-The ecotel Wholesale segment comprises cross-network trading in telephone minutes (wholesale) for national and international carriers.
+The ecotel Wholesale segment comprises cross-network trading in telephone minutes (Wholesale) and since this financial year (with the previous year figures being restated) marketing data lines for national and international carriers.
 For this purpose, ecotel maintains network interconnections with more than 100 international carriers. ecotel now processes the majority of its business customers' national and international telephone calls via the wholesale platform and uses this platform for its growing local exchange carrier operations.